 To learn more about Intimacy Anorexia purchase the book.
-While you are reading this book, it if any time questions come up we are here to answer any questions.
-Feel free to email us at firstname.lastname@example.org or give us a call at 719.278.3708.
+While you are reading this book, it if any time questions come up we are here to answer them.
+Feel free to email us at email@example.com or give us a call at 719.278.3708.

 Realising that I’m not insane, this is real has angered and relieved me.
 Looking forward to the book arriving.
 I already have hope.
 I just find myself wondering what inside me attracts me to men who are emotionally unavailable?
 I need some work too.
 Thanks for all your research Dr Weiss.
 God bless.

 Now it appears we are divorced .
 I pray your work helps someone or some couple find their way.
 Love can be beautiful if eyes are open ti healing